 Now check in with how you feel in your body after this breathing.
 Did anything change at all?
 Focus on that.
 If you like these breathing exercises and want more, check out Lee Holden’s nice qi gong video on activating your energy.

 5. Walk in Green Places

-Walking can have a very calming effect, and even more so when you’re among green, and when you can manage to focus a bit more on yourself and your surroundings than on your thoughts.
+Walking can have a very calming effect, and even more so when you’re among green, and when you can manage to focus a bit more on your body and your surroundings than on your thoughts.
 Try slipping a ten-to-twenty minute walk into your daily routine, and walk somewhere where you can walk in a park – however small – and look at some trees, or see some water, whether it’s a stream, a canal, a river or the sea.
-Maybe it means a slight detour, or parking or getting off the U-Bahn a stop or two early on the way somewhere, or walking the last bit of your bike journey, or taking a morning stroll around the block and back home again.
-Try to leave enough time so that you’re not in a rush, and can walk a little slower than normal.
+Maybe it means a slight detour, or parking or getting off the train or your bike slightly earlier than usual, and walking the last bit of your journey.
+Or you could do a morning stroll around the block and back home again.
+Try to leave enough time so that you’re not in a rush and can walk a little slower than normal.

 As well as thinking about your natural surroundings, walking is also a great time to bring your attention towards sensing your body.
 It’s like moving mindfulness.
 Pay attention especially to your feet on the ground, and your legs moving at your hips.
 Maybe you can land a little softer than normal.
 See if you can relax your lower back and pelvic/hip area a bit, as if your legs could swing more easily in their sockets, or as if you’d let your tail bone drop down so that it’s painting a line on the floor underneath you.
 Walking like this can feel a bit like a lower back massage sometimes!

 Finally… if you tried these steps, I’d love to know how it was, and whether it was helpful at all.
 You can write to me using this link.
 A modified version of this article also appears in PsychCentral Mental Health Library pages here.